 The crop size can be set to a specific page size format (like setting the trim size) or to one of the page boxes.
-It is not set by default.
+It is set to none by default.

-Example 98: Specifying a CropBox
+Example 96: Specifying a CropBox

 The CropBox is set to match the MediaBox.